 - parent corporations, partners, and other legal entities.

 Personal injury attorneys can help file a suit against any of the above parties.
-They can also help an injured person:
+They can also help you:

 - investigate an injury to identify all liable parties, and